Most of what we call management consists of making it difficult for people to get their work done.

 - Identifying the sins of commission that have the same counterproductive effect.

-- Learning ways to help the people who report them bring their best thinking and biggest concerns to the table – even in high-pressure circumstances that conspire against it.
+- Adopting practices that help the people who report them bring their best thinking and biggest concerns to the table – even in high-pressure circumstances that conspire against it.

 - Performing their management role in a more curious, humble, and purposeful way.

-- Learning to wield their authority in a way that builds their personal conversational capacity and that of the team they manage.
+- Learning to wield their authority in a way that builds their own conversational capacity and that of the team they manage.

 - Updating their personal and application plans to help sustain the learning and practice beyond the workshop.